 - Post an online Lost and Found listing on other sites.
 We recommend listing your pet in the Lost and Found sections of as many websites as possible, but especially Craigslist.

 - Search online Lost and Found listings every day.
-Especially check the listings on the shelter's Lost and Found Database and Craigslist.
+Especially check the shelter's public Lost and Found Database, the listings of found pets at the shelter and Craigslist.

 - Search your neighborhood.
 Talk with neighbors, local veterinarians, delivery drivers and postal carriers.
 Don't forget about newspaper deliverers that work early in the morning.